Unsupervised discovery of Interpretable Visual Concepts: Experiments and results

 \section{Experiments and results}

-Here, we present visualizations of the clusters' dispersion obtained with MAGE, and qualitative experiments to visually compare Ms-IV with other methods.
-We reinforce the visual results by showing quantitative evaluation (\textit{Robustness, Faithfulness} and \textit{Localization}).
-To complete the experimentation, we present a concept's and bias discovery evaluation with humans.
-The experiments are performed using two CNN architectures, ResNet-18~\citep{He:cvpr:2016} and VGG16~\citep{Simonyan:iclr:2015}, trained in a classification dataset of cats vs. dogs~\footnote{https://www.kaggle.com/competitions/dogs-vs-cats-redux-kernels-edition/data}, and CUB-200-2011~\citep{he:2019:icsvt} dataset for \textit{Localization} evaluation.
+Here, we present visualizations of the clusters' dispersion obtained with MAGE and qualitative experiments to visually compare Ms-IV with other methods.
+We reinforce the results with quantitative evaluation (\textit{Robustness, Faithfulness} and \textit{Localization}).
+Extra experiments in~\ref{ap:eval}.

+To complete the experimentation, we present a concept and bias discovery evaluation with humans.
+Experiments were performed using two CNN architectures, ResNet-18~\citep{He:cvpr:2016} and VGG16~\citep{Simonyan:iclr:2015}, and datasets: cats vs. dogs~\footnote{https://www.kaggle.com/competitions/dogs-vs-cats-redux-kernels-edition/data} and CUB-200-2011~\citep{he:2019:icsvt} dataset for \textit{Localization} evaluation.
+Models trained with initial weights from Imagenet, learning rate $1e-7$, cross-entropy loss, the Adam optimizer, and early stop in 20 epochs of non-improving validation loss. \revFour{The code is} at \url{https://github.com/CarolMazini/unsupervised-IVC}.

+The cat vs. dog dataset has two classes, dog and cat, with 19,891 images (9,936 dogs and 9,955 cats) in the training set, 5,109 images (2,564 dogs and 2,545 cats) in the validation set, and 12,499 in the test set (without labels).
+The CUB-200 dataset has 200 classes featuring different bird species.
+Besides the class annotation (200 labels), it has the \revFour{bird's} bounding box and parts annotation (15 different parts including back, beak, and belly).
+For more controlled evaluation, we merged 20 different species of warblers and 20 species of sparrows to separate sparrows from warblers.
+We used the training/validation split provided in the dataset.
+The two classes each one have 600 images for training and 600 images for validation, totaling 1,200 images in the training set and 1,200 in the validation set.